MikoAL/Lucid/README.md

 2. **Long-Term Memory:**
    - Implement a long-term memory system to store important user preferences, recurring topics, and overall user history.
    - Ensure the system respects user privacy and data protection regulations.
+### Notes
+Directed acyclic graph may be a solution, treat people and events as objects.

 ## 6. Voice Output